 Kentucky US Rep. John Yarmuth won’t seek reelection in 2022

-Yarmuth, first elected to Congress in 2006, when he unseated a Republican incumbent in the Louisville-area district, said he wanted to spend more time with his family.
+Yarmuth, first elected to Congress in 2006, when he unseated a Republican incumbent in his Louisville-area district, said he wanted to spend more time with his family.

-The top-ranking Democrat in Kentucky’s state Senate quickly announced that he would run for the seat.
+The congressman is the 10th Democrat to announce plans to retire ahead of the 2022 election.
+Although the district he represents has become increasingly blue, the retirement of a Democrat who holds a senior leadership position sends yet another ominous sign about the party’s chances heading into next year’s midterms, when its thin majority in both U.S. chambers will be at stake.
+The party that wins control of the White House typically loses congressional seats in subsequent elections — as President Donald Trump and Republicans did in 2018.

-His Louisville-area district is one of the few remaining Democratic strongholds in Republican-leaning Kentucky.
-But the state’s GOP legislative leaders have not revealed their plans on how to redraw congressional boundaries after the 2020 Census.
+Yarmuth is the only Democrat serving in Kentucky’s six-member U.S. House delegation — both of the state’s U.S. senators, Mitch McConnell and Rand Paul, are Republicans — and his district is one of the few remaining Democratic strongholds in the state.
+The state’s GOP legislative leaders have not revealed how they intend to redraw congressional boundaries, a process required now that the 2020 census results are in.

-State Sen. Morgan McGarvey, the top-ranking Democrat in the GOP-controlled Kentucky Senate, quickly announced on social media that he will run for Yarmuth’s seat next year.
+McConnell, the Senate Republican leader who frequently sparred with Yarmuth over high-profile measures, praised the congressman for his many years of public service.

+“We always shared a deep affinity for our hometown, Louisville, and a strong sense of loyalty to our constituents and neighbors,” McConnell said.

-Yarmuth said his focus for the remainder of his time in Congress will be on furthering his efforts on domestic policy.
+Yarmuth said his focus for the remainder of his time in Congress will be on furthering his work on domestic policy.

-Yarmuth said the Congress can “still do much more for the American people.”
+Yarmuth said Congress can “still do much more for the American people.”

 “And since that progress will unfortunately not be done on a bipartisan basis, my chairmanship of the House Budget Committee puts me in a pivotal position to help build an even better future for our citizens,” he said.